multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.23 - 2025-05-15 =
+* Added     - Compatibility with WordPress 6.8.1.
+* Added     - Compatibility of WooCommerce 9.8.5.
+* Fixed     - Security vulnerability issues.
+* Fixed     - Issue with regeneration of commission flow.

 = 4.2.22 - 2025-04-29 =
 * Added     - Compatibility with WordPress 6.8.0.